7 MIN READ

 In this article, we'll examine the fear of success: what it is, how to know if you have it, and what you can do to overcome it.

-Psychologist Matina Horner first diagnosed the fear of success in the early 1970s.
+Psychologist Matina Horner first diagnosed the fear of success in her research during the early 1970s.
 Her findings, especially as they related to fear of success in women at that time, were incredibly controversial.

 Since then, however, most scientists and psychologists agree that fear of success exists for both men and women.